 The share of population the countryside at a rate region and the Mid East living in rural areas has recorded for the Dublin regions.
-Relatively low growth between urban The South-East region between rural areas is slightly declined over which is considerably the past two decades. population growth in between urban areas. stands out as having regional countryside less significant than higher than in other The differential of and rural areas has however increased of growth patterns growth rates were regional variation during the period 2002-2006.
-The region.

-Ireland basis.
-Broadening momentum for enhancing scope fro developing new and deepening such links The level of connectivity border commuters, trade interaction suggests that inkages on an island of ramework for the more productive resources.
-In Northern Ireland (crosssconomic relationships and expanding existing spatial terms, there is a markets and creating a corridor, strengthening ow level of economic not just for the Border efficient allocation of s relatively low.
-This the rest of Ireland and there is considerable between Ireland and lows, freight traffic) would have benefits Northern Ireland, by building larger local he Dundalk/Newry region, but also for he Dublin-Belfast link, building up the Letterkenny-Derry Gateway and improving markets and other economic linkages in the central sections of the Border region.
+Relatively low growth between urban The South-East region between rural areas is slightly declined over which is considerably population growth in the past two decades. between urban areas. stands out as having regional countryside less significant than higher than in other The differential of and rural areas has however increased of growth patterns growth rates were regional variation during the period 2002-2006.
+The share of the five gateway population growth of the nove of population from cities.
+This is due to the in areas lower down the was significantly higher than that of the gateway our non-city gateways the large cities towards occurred most strongly nowever growing.
+The population growth has levels.
+The population Limerick, Galway and terms, they have been declining.
+In absolute Fullamore-Mullingar) urban hierarchy, with slower growth taking cities (Dublin, Cork, Waterford) has been very large catchment Letterkenny, Athoneplace in the highest in the recent past, Sligo, Dundalk, However, the distribution freland basis.
+Broadening momentum for enhancing scope fro developing new and deepening such links The level of connectivity border commuters, trade nteraction suggests that inkages on an island of ramework for the more productive resources.
+In Northern Ireland (crosseconomic relationships and expanding existing spatial terms, there is a markets and creating a corridor, strengthening ow level of economic not just for the Border efficient allocation of s relatively low.
+This he rest of Ireland and there is considerable between Ireland and lows, freight traffic) would have benefits Northern Ireland, by building larger local he Dundalk/Newry region, but also for he Dublin-Belfast link, building up the Letterkenny-Derry Gateway and improving markets and other economic linkages in the central sections of the Border region.
 Latvia The impacts of climate change in Latvia mainly concern coastal erosion caused by storms and by global warming (lack of ice in winter) and the risks of flooding in the basin of the Daugava River.
-Major investments in the sector of renewable emergy are concentrated in the hydropower plants on the Daugava River in order to increase their generating capacity and to upgrade their technology.
-Wind power attions, located in the western parts of the western parts of the western parts of the country, are being further developed.
-Biogas and biomass power plants are spread throughout the country, according to the and biomass power plant is expected to be implemented in the city of Liepaja on the coast.
+Major investments in the sector of renewable energy are concentrated in the hydropower plants on the Daugava River in order to increase their generating capacity and to upgrade their technology.
+Wind power stations, located in the western parts of the country, are being further developed.
+Biogas and biomass power plants are spread throughout the country, according to the availability of resources.
+A special solid fuel (coal and biomass) power plant is expected to be implemented in the city of Liepaja on the coast.